Harry Potter’s Hogwarts Castle pops up just in time for Halloween - NewsBreak

 AUSTIN (KXAN) — It takes a lot of work, and of course some magic, to build your very own Hogwarts Castle, but one Austinite is doing just that.

 “There are lights and stuff in everything,” said Joel Pace, who has been sticking to the Harry Potter-themed decorations at his home in south Austin since 2017.
-“We get comments on our Instagram and Facebook page from all over the world.”Pflugerville High School quarterback plays through the pain of losing his parents to COVID-19
+“We get comments on our Instagram and Facebook page from all over the world.”Airline announces new low-cost, non-stop service from Pittsburgh airport

 It takes weeks to set up, but Joel says it’s all worth it.